+In this first part of a 2-part series, we’re showing you how we’re getting meal planning and inventory tracking organized.
 In creating a sustainable lifestyle, it’s important to us to reduce our food waste.
-In this first part of a 2-part series, we’re showing you how we’re getting meal planning and inventory tracking organized.
-We’ll even provide you with a printable meal planner to help you with your own food waste management goals!
+We’ll provide you with a printable meal planner to help you with your own food waste management goals!

 The items that we used to help make a difference in waste reduction in our household are Ikea’s VEMUND magnetic/whiteboard and LUNS writing/magnetic board for food inventory and meal planning, respectively.